 Flexible Visual Systems in Constructivism

-Brief: I was tasked with creating a comprehensive body of work on a self-directed topic.
+Project Overview: Flexible Visual Systems (University Major Project) This project, undertaken as my major project at university, focused on creating a comprehensive body of work on the concept of flexible visual systems.
+It involved extensive research and a methodical design process, culminating in tangible artifacts that showcased the depth of exploration and effectively communicated with the target audience.
+Brief: As part of my university major project, I was tasked with creating a comprehensive body of work on a self-directed topic.
 The project required thorough research and a methodical design process, culminating in a tangible artefact that reflected the depth of exploration and communicated effectively with the target audience.
-Rationale: The project focused on the concept of flexible visual systems, drawing from modernist design principles and the Russian Constructivist movement.
-Inspired by the work of Dr. Martin Lorenz, the research explored how components and quartered shapes could form adaptable systems suited for contemporary design practice.
-Historical references were merged with modern applications to create a dynamic, systematic approach to visual communication.
-Outcome: The final body of work included a printmaking pack and two posters, produced through a combination of screen printing and digital methods.
-The standout piece—the printmaking pack—allowed users to experiment hands-on with visual systems, bridging education and creativity.
-It proved highly effective at my graduate showcase at the University of Portsmouth, engaging both my target audience and the wider public.
-This project earned me a First-Class BA Honours degree and was showcased at D&AD New Blood in London.
-It was also a finalist for the South West Design + Digital Student Awards and shortlisted for the Global Graduate Design Show in collaboration with Gucci.
-It demonstrated my ability to translate theoretical research into a practical, educational design tool, blending conceptual depth with real-world engagement.
+Concept & Development: The project's rationale centered on exploring flexible visual systems, drawing significant inspiration from modernist design principles and the Russian Constructivist movement.
+My thought process was deeply influenced by the work of Dr. Martin Lorenz, particularly his research into how fundamental components and quartered shapes could form adaptable systems.
+I explored how these historical and theoretical frameworks could be translated into practical applications for contemporary design.
+The development involved a methodical design process, where I experimented with merging these rich historical references with modern digital and print techniques to forge a dynamic, systematic approach to visual communication that was both aesthetically compelling and functionally versatile.
+Outcome: The final body of work comprised a printmaking pack and two posters, produced through a combination of screen printing and digital methods.
+The standout piece, the printmaking pack, was meticulously designed to allow users to engage hands-on with visual systems, effectively bridging education and creative play.
+This interactive element proved highly effective at my graduate showcase at the University of Portsmouth, captivating both my target audience and the wider public.
+This project was a significant academic achievement, earning me a First-Class BA Honours degree.
+Its impact extended beyond the university, as it was showcased at D&AD New Blood in London, recognized as a finalist for the South West Design + Digital Student Awards, and shortlisted for the Global Graduate Design Show in collaboration with Gucci.
+This widespread recognition demonstrated my ability to translate complex theoretical research into a practical, educational design tool, seamlessly blending conceptual depth with real-world engagement and proving the communicative power of systematic design.

-Brief: I was tasked with creating a comprehensive body of work on a self-directed topic.
+Project Overview: Flexible Visual Systems (University Major Project) This project, undertaken as my major project at university, focused on creating a comprehensive body of work on the concept of flexible visual systems.
+It involved extensive research and a methodical design process, culminating in tangible artifacts that showcased the depth of exploration and effectively communicated with the target audience.
+Brief: As part of my university major project, I was tasked with creating a comprehensive body of work on a self-directed topic.
 The project required thorough research and a methodical design process, culminating in a tangible artefact that reflected the depth of exploration and communicated effectively with the target audience.
-Rationale: The project focused on the concept of flexible visual systems, drawing from modernist design principles and the Russian Constructivist movement.
-Inspired by the work of Dr. Martin Lorenz, the research explored how components and quartered shapes could form adaptable systems suited for contemporary design practice.
-Historical references were merged with modern applications to create a dynamic, systematic approach to visual communication.
-Outcome: The final body of work included a printmaking pack and two posters, produced through a combination of screen printing and digital methods.
-The standout piece—the printmaking pack—allowed users to experiment hands-on with visual systems, bridging education and creativity.
-It proved highly effective at my graduate showcase at the University of Portsmouth, engaging both my target audience and the wider public.
-This project earned me a First-Class BA Honours degree and was showcased at D&AD New Blood in London.
-It was also a finalist for the South West Design + Digital Student Awards and shortlisted for the Global Graduate Design Show in collaboration with Gucci.
-It demonstrated my ability to translate theoretical research into a practical, educational design tool, blending conceptual depth with real-world engagement.
+Concept & Development: The project's rationale centered on exploring flexible visual systems, drawing significant inspiration from modernist design principles and the Russian Constructivist movement.
+My thought process was deeply influenced by the work of Dr. Martin Lorenz, particularly his research into how fundamental components and quartered shapes could form adaptable systems.
+I explored how these historical and theoretical frameworks could be translated into practical applications for contemporary design.
+The development involved a methodical design process, where I experimented with merging these rich historical references with modern digital and print techniques to forge a dynamic, systematic approach to visual communication that was both aesthetically compelling and functionally versatile.
+Outcome: The final body of work comprised a printmaking pack and two posters, produced through a combination of screen printing and digital methods.
+The standout piece, the printmaking pack, was meticulously designed to allow users to engage hands-on with visual systems, effectively bridging education and creative play.
+This interactive element proved highly effective at my graduate showcase at the University of Portsmouth, captivating both my target audience and the wider public.
+This project was a significant academic achievement, earning me a First-Class BA Honours degree.
+Its impact extended beyond the university, as it was showcased at D&AD New Blood in London, recognized as a finalist for the South West Design + Digital Student Awards, and shortlisted for the Global Graduate Design Show in collaboration with Gucci.
+This widespread recognition demonstrated my ability to translate complex theoretical research into a practical, educational design tool, seamlessly blending conceptual depth with real-world engagement and proving the communicative power of systematic design.

 Deliverables: